 The Year 7 scholarship offers partial (25%) remission from academic tuition fees for three years until the end of Year 9.
 The Year 10 scholarship offers half (50%) remission from academic tuition fees for three years until the end of Year Twelve.

-The awarding of scholarships is determined by results in the ACER Scholarship examination, a series of academic ability tests used by Independent schools to select scholarship recipients, followed by a successful interview.
+The awarding of scholarships is determined by results of the ACER Scholarship examination, a series of academic ability tests used by Independent schools to select scholarship recipients, followed by a successful interview.

-The number of scholarships is limited, so register your child today at: https://www.acer.edu.au/scholarship-parents/western-australia (select Level One to sit the Year 7 tests and Level Two for the Year Ten test).
+The number of scholarships is limited, so register your child today at http://scholarships.acer.edu.au/intro/1393 (select Level One to sit the Year 7 tests and Level Two for the Year Ten test).

 The facilities have been designed to inspire a collaborative and modern learning approach, with open plan learning environments and seamless integration of communication technologies.